 Standardized test scores are consistently above national and state averages and competitive with the highest achieving districts in the state.
 Recent national and state awards include:

-- Top rating on the state School Report Card — one of only five K-12 school districts in Wisconsin achieving at the highest level
+- Top rating on the state School Report Card — one of only six K-12 school districts in Wisconsin achieving at the highest level

 - Washington Post “America’s Most Challenging High Schools”

-- Advanced Placement’s “AP Honor Roll” six consecutive years
+- Advanced Placement’s “AP Honor Roll” nine consecutive years

 The district serves six municipalities – the villages of Sussex, Menomonee Falls, Lannon and Butler, the town of Lisbon and the city of Pewaukee.
 Located throughout the district are three municipal public libraries, three golf courses, municipal parks, bike and snowmobile trails and a county park with swimming, camping and ski trails.